pschaus/book_lepl1402/source/part1.rst

         return this.getSimpleDamage() * 2;
     }

 The method calls :code:`this.getSimpleDamage()`.
-Which method "getSimpleDamage" will be called?
-The one defined in "Weapon" or the one in "MightySword"?
+Which method :code:`getSimpleDamage` will be called?
+The one defined in :code:`Weapon` or the one in :code:`MightySword`?
 To answer this question, you have to remember rule 3!
 The :code:`this` in :code:`this.getSimpleDamage()` refers to the object on which the method was called.
-Since our method is an object of the class "MightySword", the method "getSimpleDamage" of "MightySword" will be called.
-The fact that "getDoubleDamage" is defined in the class "Weapon" does not change rule 3.
+Since our method is an object of the class :code:`MightySword`, the method :code:`getSimpleDamage` of :code:`MightySword` will be called.
+The fact that "getDoubleDamage" is defined in the class :code:`Weapon` does not change rule 3.

 Super
 -----

-There is one thing left in our Mighty Sword example that we have not yet explained.
+There is one thing left in our :code:`MightySword` class that we have not yet explained.
 It's the constructor:

 .. code-block:: java